renyuntao/tic-tac-toe/README.md

 3.Note

-To play the game better,you computer should connect to the Internet.
+To play the game better,your computer should connect to the Internet.

 *********************************** Chinese ************************************